 Institute

 The Institute of Neuroimmunology and Multiple Sclerosis (INIMS) at the University Medical Centre Hamburg-Eppendorf was founded 2006 based on an initiative of the Gemeinnützige Hertie-Stiftung which intended to create a translational research institute for multiple sclerosis research.
 Committed to the mission to better understand the aetiology and pathogenesis of multiple sclerosis and other neuroimmunological diseases and to translate this knowledge into efficacious treatments.
-Besides cellular and molecular research, the INIMS also sets high standards in providing patient care.To achieve these goals, basic research is interlocked with clinical activities ensuring access to patients as well as setting up operative platforms for conducting clinical studies.
-The INIMS consists of two operational units: It integrates a (i) basic science institute located at the Centre for Molecular Neurobiology Hamburg (ZMNH) with a (ii) clinical research platform located at the dedicated day hospital for patients with multiple sclerosis and other neuroimmunological diseases (outpatient clinic) affiliated to the Department of Neurology.
-Moreover, it closely cooperates with the Department of Neuroradiology for MRI studies.
+Besides cellular and molecular research, the INIMS also sets high standards in providing patient care.To achieve these goals, basic research is interlocked with clinical activities ensuring access to patients as well as for conducting clinical studies.
+The INIMS consists of two operational units: It integrates a (i) basic science institute located at the Centre for Molecular Neurobiology Hamburg (ZMNH) with a (ii) clinical research unit located at the dedicated day hospital for patients with multiple sclerosis and other neuroimmunological diseases (outpatient clinic) affiliated to the Department of Neurology.
 The INIMS basic science institute is equipped with state-of-the art cellular and molecular biology laboratories as well as in vivo facilities focussing on immunology and neurobiology research.
-The INIMS closely interacts with the Department of Neurology to assure continuity in inpatient and outpatient care of neuroimmunological patients (6,500 MS patients in database), biomaterial collection (multiple sclerosis biobanking with samples of more than 2,500 patients) and continuous medical education as well as teaching of students.
-The Department of Neuroradiology is equipped with two 3T MRI scanners for translational research and clinical care and provides a special infrastructure destined to multiple sclerosis diagnostics and research.
+The INIMS closely interacts with the Department of Neurology to assure continuity in inpatient and outpatient care of neuroimmunological patients (over 10,000 patients in database), biomaterial collection (multiple sclerosis biobanking with samples of almost 4,000 individuals) and continuous medical education as well as teaching of students.
 Moreover, the Fraunhofer Institute IME SP operates a Biomarker and Discovery Biology platform located at the INIMS addressing biomarker development in multiple sclerosis and their treatment trials and collaborating with the INIMS in several projects.

 The main scientific goals of the INIMS are: